-Date you retired Date you retired Employer's name (also give payer's name, if other than employer)
+Date you retired Employer's name (also give payer's name, if other than employer)

 Yourself

 Spouse

 (1) YOURSELF (2) SPOUSE 1 Fill in the amount of your disability pay which is included in your federal adjusted gross income 1 2 Excludable disability pay (see instructions): (a) Multiply \$100 by the number of weeks for which your disability payments were at least \$100.
 Fill in the total 2a (b) If you received disability payments of less than \$100 for any week, fill in the total amount you received for all such weeks 2b (c) If you received disability payments for less than a week, fill in the smaller amount of either the amount you received or the highest exclusion allowable for the period (see instructions) 2c (d) Add lines 2a, 2b, and 2c.
-Fill in the total 2d 3 Add amounts on line 2d, columns (1) and (2).
-Fill in the total in column (2) 3 4 Fill in the smaller of line 1 (total of columns (1) and (2)) or line 3 4 Limit on exclusion (see instructions): (a) Fill in adjusted gross income from line 33 of federal Form 1040, line 18 of Form 1040A, or line 4 of Form 1040EZ 5a (b) Amount used to figure any exclusion decrease 5b \$15,000.00 (c) Subtract line 5b from line 5a.
+Fill in the total 2d 3 Fill in the smaller of line 1 (total of columns (1) and (2)) or line 3 5 mit on exclusion (see instructions): (a) Fill in adjusted gross income from line 33 of federal Form 1040, line 18 of Form 1040A, or line 4 of Form 1040EZ 5a (b) Amount used to figure any exclusion decrease 5b \$15,000.00 (c) Subtract line 5b from line 5a.
 If line 5b is more than line 5a, fill in -0 5c 6 Subtract line 5c from line 4 and fill in here.
-If line 5c is more than line 4, fill in -0 Fu II-yea ar residents - This is your disability income exclusion.
-Fill in this amount on line 11 of For n 1.
+If line 5c is more than line 4, fill in -0 Full-year residents - This is your disability income exclusion.
+Fill in this amount on line 11 of Form 1.
 If filing Form 1NPR, see the instructions for line 1 or line 10 of Form 1NPR.
-(Part-ye residents - complete lines 7 and 8 below.)
-6 7 Part-year residents - Divide line 6 by the number of weeks you received disability payments 7 8 Part-year residents - Multiply line 7 by the number of weeks you were a Wisconsin resident and received disability payments.
+(Part-ye ear residents - complete lines 7 and 8 below.)
+6 7 Part-year residents - Divide line 6 by the number of weeks you received disability nents 7 8 Part-year residents - Multiply line 7 by the number of weeks you were a Wisconsin resident and received disability payments.
 This is your disability income exclusion.
-Fill in here and see the instructions for line 1 or line 10 of Form 1NPR 8 9 If you filed a physician's statement for this disability in an earlier year, please check this box.
+Fill in here and see the instructions for line 1 or line 10 of Form 1NPR.
+8 9 If you filed a physician's statement for this disability in an earlier year, please check < this box.

 You do not have to file another statement.
-If you have not, you must file a physician 's sta atement (see instr uctio ns).
+If you have not, you must file a physician's statement (see instructions).